nikolai4D/frontEndFramework/README.md

 #### Data-agnosticism:

 In order to be reusable between view and accross projects, components are data-agnostic.
-It means they will not directly make any call to the store or to an api.
+So they should never not directly make any call to the store or to an api.

 ### View